 Iron infusions are usually prescribed by doctors to treat iron deficiency anaemia.
 The body needs iron to make haemoglobin, a pigment in red blood cells.
 Haemoglobin carries oxygen from the lungs to the rest of the body.
 If you don’t have enough iron, your body can’t make enough healthy oxygen-carrying red blood cells.
 Iron also helps muscles store and use oxygen.
 If your iron levels are too low, you may feel tired and not up to your normal routine.
+In more extreme cases, you might experience dizziness, headaches, a low body temperature, pale or yellow “sallow” skin, a rapid or irregular heartbeat, or shortness of breath and chest pain, especially during or after physical activity.

 A common way to treat iron deficiency anaemia is to take an oral iron supplement.
 This works for some people but others find that iron supplements don’t return their iron to adequate levels.
 This could be because the iron supplement has side effects which cause discomfort (e.g. stomach upsets) or is not being absorbed properly in the gut.
 In these cases, your doctor might consider an intravenous iron infusion.
 This is a more immediate treatment than supplements or dietary changes, and can be helpful in situations where anaemia is severe.